Compound of five cubes: Edge arrangement

 Its convex hull is a regular dodecahedron.
 It additionally shares its edge arrangement with the small ditrigonal icosidodecahedron, the great ditrigonal icosidodecahedron, and the ditrigonal dodecadodecahedron.
 With these, it can form polyhedral compounds that can also be considered as degenerate uniform star polyhedra; the small complex rhombicosidodecahedron, great complex rhombicosidodecahedron and complex rhombidodecadodecahedron.

 The compound of ten tetrahedra can be formed by taking each of these five cubes and replacing them with the two tetrahedra of the stella octangula (which share the same vertex arrangement of a cube).

 As a stellation

+This compound can be formed as a stellation of the rhombic triacontahedron.

+The 30 rhombic faces exist in the planes of the 5 cubes.